linpengcheng/PurefunctionPipelineDataflow/README.md

   - Advantage
     - Speed up the robot's response time
     - Enhance the ability to respond to change
+    - The components of the fractal system are highly independent, and have a strong group or independent task performance.
+    - The fractal system has strong survivability.
+As long as the smallest component survives, it can evolve into a fractal system again.
     - Fractal systems are easy to combine and have consistent combination methods
     - Fractal systems have consistent management (scheduling) methods
     - Fractal system is convenient for standardization
+    - In a sense, the data management of a Transformer can be similar to a git repository, and the data management of all Transformers is the management of all github repositories.

   - Warehouse: Its scheduling function is the core of AI, based on the data in the warehouse, combining functional components to complete tasks.